 In the present, Batman does his best to evade Joker’s gang while speeding through Gotham City’s tunnels in the Batmobile.

-It is then reported that the Gotham Gazette have received a multi-billion dollar cease and desist order to retract their story about Joker possibly being behind all that is going on around the Wayne Enterprise and Bruce Wayne story.
+It is then reported that the Gotham Gazette has received a multi-billion dollar cease and desist order to retract their story about Joker possibly being behind all that is going on around the Wayne Enterprise and Bruce Wayne story.

 At Wayne Enterprises’ Tricorner Yards Campus, Punchline is fine with this as she has used special Joker toxin to force Lucius Fox to hack into all of Batman’s technology and equipment.
 Punchline then gets Lucius to tell her everything that he knows about Batman and what he calls the place they are in.
 Lucius struggles but reveals the place is called the Hibernaculum.
 Punchline knows that means that Batman was likely training the rest of the Batman Family if what is going on ever took place.